TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 ```
 ## Installing in a Kubernetes Cluster with our Helm Chart

-If you are deploying the Controller Data Centre in an **MDCB** deployment then you can set the `mdcb.enabled` option in your `values.yaml` to true to add the MDCB component to your cluster.
+If you are deploying the Control Plane in an **MDCB** deployment then you can set the `mdcb.enabled` option in your `values.yaml` to `true` to add the MDCB component to your cluster.

 This enables multi-cluster, multi data centre API management from a single Dashboard.